Task Force 52 Holds Change of Command

-210304-N-KZ419-1094 NAVAL SUPPORT ACTIVITY BAHRAIN (March 4, 2021) - Capt.
-Jeffrey Morganthaler, right, outgoing commanding officer of Commander, Task Force (CTF) 52, renders a salute while passing the sideboys during a change of command ceremony onboard Naval Support Activity Bahrain, March 4.
-CTF 52 strengthens national and coalition mine countermeasures capabilities and capacity in order to promote a secure maritime environment in the U.S. Central Command area of responsibility.
-(U.S. Navy photo by Mass Communication Specialist 3rd Class Dawson Roth)
+NAVAL SUPPORT ACTIVITY BAHRAIN (March 4, 2021) – Capt.
+Oscar Rojas relieved Capt.
+Jeffrey Morganthaler as commodore of Commander, Task Force (CTF) 52 onboard Naval Support Activity Bahrain, March 4.

+CTF 52 is responsible for the planning and executing of mine warfare operations in support of U.S. 5th Fleet operational objectives.

+During his 28-month tenure, Morganthaler led a multi-national staff of U.S., UK, and Australian personnel, and served as a force-multiplier throughout the region with the development and execution of 27 multi-national mine countermeasure exercises and the 2019 International Maritime Exercise (IMX).

 |Date Taken: